TandoorRecipes/recipes/docs/features/import_export.md

 Mealie provides structured data similar to nextcloud.

+!!!
+WARNING "Versions"
+    There are two different versions of the Mealie importer.
+One for all backups created prior to Version 1.0 and one for all after.

+!!!
+INFO "Versions"
+    The Mealie UI does not indicate weather or not nutrition information is stored per serving or per recipe.
+This choice is left to the user.
+During the import you will have to choose how Tandoor should treat your nutrition data.

 To migrate your recipes

-1. Go to your Mealie settings and create a new Backup.
+1. Go to your Mealie admin settings and create a new backup.
-2. Download the backup by clicking on it and pressing download (this wasn't working for me, so I had to manually pull it from the server).
+2. Download the backup.
 3. Upload the entire `.zip` file to the importer page and import everything.

 ## Chowdown